Health Updates

 8/25/24

 We saw the doctor and did bloodwork this past Wednesday 8/21.
-With the CEA rising (now up ove 10), we will resume treatment in the next few weeks.
+With the CEA rising (now up over 10), we will resume treatment in the next few weeks.
 The oral medication she prefers is still in pending status with the insurance company, but a final decision is due by 8/30.
 If it is not appoved, we will go bact to a regimin I was on at the beginning of the year that included immunotherepy infusions and an oral medication.
 Either way is fine with me.

 8/9/24